Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 <br>

 #### Search Button
 - In the top right corner of every page, there is a **Search Button** .
-The customer can enter directly the name of the product he/she interested to purchase or the kind of spirit (e.g. Gin).
+The customer can enter directly the name of the product he/she interested to purchase or the kind of spirit (e.g. Cognac).
 This improves the UX experience.
 <ul>
     <li><strong>User stories covered by this feature:</strong>
     </li>